 State Lands Grazing Packet Collectively, the three documents developed by the RMAC subcommittee—the Grazing Agreement Template (Appendix A), MAP Template (Appendix B), and this Guidebook.

-Stocker operation Livestock operation in which calves are raised on pasture between weaning (i.e., removal from the cow to prevent nursing) and finishing (i.e., when the animal is ready for processing).
+Stocker operation Stocker” cattle are young calves that are fed on pasture for up to six months after weaning, after which they continue on to a “finishing” phase, either remaining on pasture (i.e., grass-fed/finished) or shipped to a feedlot where they are finished on grain-based diets and then ready for processing.
+California beef calves generally weigh between 500 and 650 pounds at weaning, and can gain between 200 and 350 pounds during a 6-month grazing period.

 Sustainable An operation that can remain viable in the long-term, by minimizing impacts on natural resources, while maintaining financial stability.